 Read More1) Organization is a Key to Success Building your organization skills is key to preventing procrastination, keeping you on task, and eliminating distractions.
 When you are organized you can focus better and accomplish tasks quicker, allowing you to beat the overwhelm.
 Here’s what to do… 2) Prioritize, Prioritize, Prioritize Start with making a list of the most important tasks you need to complete.
 Typically, you can figure this out by the dates each task is due.
 When tackling large projects, it helps to break down pieces of the project by weeks.
 If you push big projects back until the due »

 Read MoreAre You Well Suited for a Career in Stem?
-Magazine for STEM (Science, Technology, Engineering, and Mathematics) Majors and Career.
+Magazine for STEM (Science, Technology, Engineering, and Mathematics) Majors and Career at Greenhauscollegeconsulting.
 Click here to view issue

 Read MoreCollege and Career Planning Magazine with award-winning articles and resources from college admissions, guidance counselors and thought leaders This issue of the college Planning Magazine includes articles on Preparing for college when you have a learning disability, building and boosting your career paths, 8 extracurricular and club ideas and more.
 Click here to view issue